 For all of my teenage and adult life, I have had acne.
 Got my period?
 Acne.
 Ate a slice of pizza?
 Acne.
 Rested my head in my hand during class without thinking?
 Acne all over my chin and jaw.
 Forgot to wash my face before bed?
 A nose full of blackheads and…you guessed it…acne.
 It definitely hit my confidence and still does.
 There’s nothing like a huge, red bump front and center on your forehead to ruin an outfit.

 So, naturally, I tried all different facial products and cures that I had read online or heard about from friends.
-Some worked more than others, some of them cost a car payment but nothing really bit it in the butt.
+Some worked more than others, some of them cost a car payment but nothing really helped.
 The closest I came was cutting meat and some dairy out of my diet which seemed to help a tad but I wouldn’t consider it a “fix”.

 Sure.
 I could use all those things and what could it possibly hurt to try?
 I had just bought a juicer a few weeks prior anyway and was looking for different things to try.

 After a week, I honestly didn’t experience any of the other benefits, however, my skin cleared up within the first few days.
 It stayed clear for a week while I was doing the daily drink and just to see what would happen I stopped.
 Long story short, all of it came back within a few days, I started with the celery again, it went away, etc.

 Juicing celery every day is a little much for me so I drink it once a week and I also juice an apple in there because, well, just plain old celery juice is yuck.
 One bunch and one apple, once a week every Sunday.
 Done.

 However, while it did good things for my body, here are a few things to keep in mind:

 Celery juice is not a miracle cure.
 It’s not the end-all, be all of skin care.
 Surprise, surprise, you still have to wash your face, moisturize, etc.